-1 2 3 4 5 5 Early beginner, needs more practice, not at expected level for intern Beginner, approaching expected level for intern Doing well, performing as expected for intern level Above averag doing better th expected / Outstanding, doing much bett than expected tter EVALUATION CRITERIA 1 2 3 4 5 Professionalism statutes and rules, a standards and the S Standards of Practic as applicable, and in a cope of Practice for the rrent federal regulation ccordance with accreation ne Registered Dietitian ssional Performance, a Dietetics. ditation n Nutritionist, 1 2 3 4 5 Displays professiona al appearance.
+1 2 3 4 5 Early beginner, needs more practice, not at expected level for intern Beginner, approaching expected level for intern Doing well, performing as expected for intern level Above averag doing better the expected better than Outstanding, doing much bet than expected tter EVALUATION CRITERIA 3 4 5 Professionalism CRDN 2.1 Practices i in compliance with cu rrent federal regulati ons and state 1 2 3 4 5 is applicable, and in a cope of Practice for th Standards of Practic e, Standards of Profe ssional Performance, and Code of Ethics for the Profes sion of Nutrition and Dietetics.
+Displays professiona al appearance.
 1 2 3 4 5 Reports to work on time and did not leav e until designated tim e.
 1 2 3 4 5 Demonstrates an at titude of learning and willingness to work.
-1 2 3 4 5 Takes initiative to le arn and practice skills to their highest pote ntial.
-1 2 3 4 5 Accepts responsibili ty for their actions.
-1 2 3 4 5 Maintains confident iality of information.
-1 2 3 4 5 Sets and enforces hi igh standards of profe essional ethics.
-1 2 3 4 5 CRDN 2.10 Demonst trates professional at tributes in all areas of practice.
-1 2 3 4 5 CRDN 2.5 Works col other disciplines. llaboratively with ND1 Rs and/or support pe rsonnel in 1 2 3 4 5 Fosters teamwork a nd interacted well wit th staff and other inte rns.
-1 2 3 4 5 ents and patients to o ond individual scope ther professionals and of practice. d services 1 2 3 4 5 CRDN 5.4 Advocates s for opportunities in professional settings.
-1 2 3 4 5 Receives and utilizes s constructive feedba ck in a positive manne er.
-1 2 3 4 5 Communications Sk tills CRDN 3.12 Delivers questions concernin ased answers to client /patient 1 2 3 4 5 Writes concisely and spelling). d effectively (clear, or ganized, appropriate grammar and 1 2 3 4 5 Speaks in a clear and d professional manne r to convey accurate i nformation.
+1 2 3 4 5 Takes initiative to le Takes initiative to learn and practice skills to their highest potential.
+1 2 3 4 5 Accepts responsibili Accepts responsibility for their actions.
+1 2 3 4 5 Maintains confidentiality of information.
+1 2 3 4 5 Sets and enforces high standards of professional ethics.
+1 2 3 4 5 CRDN 2.10 Demonstrates professional attributes in all areas of practice.
+1 2 3 4 5 CRDN 2.5 Works collaboratively with NDTRs and/or support personnel in other disciplines.
+1 2 3 4 5 Fosters teamwork a nd interacted well wit th staff and other inte rns.
+1 2 3 4 5 ents and patients to o rond individual scope • d services 1 2 3 4 5 s for opportunities in • 1 2 3 4 5 s constructive feedba er.
+1 2 3 4 5 Communications Skills CRDN 3.12 Delivers respectful, science-based answers to client/patient questions concerning emerging trends.
+1 2 3 4 5 d effectively (clear, or ganized, appropriate grammar and 1 2 3 4 5 d professional manne r to convey accurate i nformation.
 1 2 3 4 5 Responds appropria tely to patient/client nonverbal cues.
 1 2 3 4 5